kareem1207/Spark-Mind/Docs/FirstReport.md

 ## Recommendations and Next Steps

 1. Clarify scoring rules:

    - Decide between unique-only matching (current) versus multiset matching (common in memory/word games).
    - Add tests covering case sensitivity, punctuation, and duplicates.

 2. Introduce a backend API:

    - Consider FastAPI with endpoints like POST `/score` { actual_words, guessed_words } returning { score }.
    - Optional: Add a POST `/transcribe` endpoint to process uploaded audio and return Whisper results (once integrated).

 3. Packaging and dependencies:

    - Add `requirements.txt` including at least: `fastapi`, `uvicorn`, `pydantic`, `whisper`, `torch` (exact versions tbd).
    - Create a minimal app structure and tests with `pytest`.

 4. Frontend wiring:

    - Replace static page with a simple form to submit words for scoring.
    - Later, add audio upload for transcription.

 5. Data handling:

    - If storing results, add a simple persistence layer (SQLite or a cloud DB) and schema.

 6. Performance and reliability:
    - If Whisper runs on CPU, preload the model once per process.
    - Use `/health` endpoint and logging around inference calls.

 ---

 ## Example Test Cases (for the scoring logic)

 1. Unique match only (current logic):

    - A = ["cat", "dog"], G = ["cat", "cat", "dog"] → score = 3 (because f(cat)=1 and f(dog)=1; duplicates in G all score).

 2. Multiset matching (proposed variant):

    - A = ["cat", "dog"], G = ["cat", "cat", "dog"] → score = 3 under current logic; proposed becomes 3 only if you decrement counts; if A = ["cat", "dog"], G = ["cat", "cat", "dog", "dog"] → proposed score = 3 (since only one "dog" is available).

 3. Case sensitivity:

    - A = ["Cat"], G = ["cat"] → score = 0 unless normalized.

 4. Duplicates in A:
    - A = ["cat", "cat"], G = ["cat"] → current score = 0 (f(cat)=2); multiset variant score = 1.

 ---

 ## Conclusion

-Early Spark currently contains a foundational scoring utility and early ASR experiments.
+ForeKnow currently contains a foundational scoring utility and early ASR experiments.
 Formalizing the scoring rules, exposing an API, and integrating the transcription pipeline will turn the repository into a functional prototype.
 The suggestions above outline a low-risk path from this baseline to an end-to-end, testable application.